 The Wellington Eye Centre is delighted to have been the first laser eye surgery clinic in New Zealand and second in Australasia to offer SMILE surgery.
-We started offering SMILE surgery four years ago at our laser eye surgery clinic in Wellington.
-Since then, Dr Andrew Logan has performed over a thousand SMILE surgeries (and counting)!
+We started offering SMILE surgery in 2014 at our laser eye surgery clinic in Wellington.
+Since then, Dr Andrew Logan has performed over one thousand SMILE surgeries (and counting)!
 SMILE surgery is also performed in The Middle East, America, Europe, India, Asia and Australia.

 What exactly happens in SMILE surgery?

-SMILE surgery corrects short sightedness through flattening the cornea.
-Using the VisuMax femtosecond laser, a small piece of tissue is cut in the centre of the cornea – a 30 second task.
-A small keyhole incision is then made on one side of the cornea – it only measures about 2mm to 3mm.
-Once this has been done, Dr Logan creates an air pocket around the cornea cut in the middle and uses the forceps to remove this corneal tissue using the tiny incision, this takes between 60 and 90 seconds.
+SMILE surgery corrects short-sightedness by flattening the cornea.
+Using the VisuMax femtosecond laser, a small piece of tissue, called a lenticule, is cut in the centre of the cornea.
+About a 30 second task.
+Then a small keyhole incision is made on one side of the cornea.
+Which only measures about 2mm to 3mm.
+Once this has been done, Dr Logan creates an air pocket around the lenticule and uses forceps to remove this corneal tissue through the tiny incision.
+This part takes between 60 and 90 seconds.
 The SMILE procedure only takes about 2-3 minutes but will leave you with permanently corrected eyesight.

-Laser eye surgery is painless as anaesthetic eye drops are applied to the eye prior to surgery, leaving the surface of the eye completely numb.
+Laser eye surgery is painless.
+Anaesthetic eye drops are applied to the eye prior to surgery, leaving the surface of the eye completely numb.

 The tiny incision on the cornea is usually completely healed within 24 hours.
-Patients can usually continue with their normal activities, are allowed to go swimming and can wear makeup 72 hours after surgery.
+This means patients only need to wait 72 hours to continue with their normal activities; including swimming and wearing makeup.